9 ways to help save on prescriptions

 1. Choose a network pharmacy

 If you have prescription coverage, look for pharmacies that are within your insurance provider’s network.
 Otherwise, you might have to pay the full retail price for your prescriptions.
-UnitedHealthcare members can search for network pharmacies by signing into your health plan account or using the Optum Rx® network pharmacy search.
+UnitedHealthcare members can search for network pharmacies by signing into your member account or using the Optum Rx® network pharmacy search.

 2. Check into home delivery options